Glossary of Terms

 - To appoint Standing Committees and determine their terms of reference, duration and composition

-- To select members of BAPEN for special acclaim, including the BAPEN Roll of Honour, Honorary Life Membership and the invitation to become a member of BAPEN Faculty.
+- To select members of BAPEN for special acclaim, including the BAPEN Roll of Honour, Honorary Life Membership and the invitation to become a member of BAPEN Independent Advisory Committee (IAC).

 BAPEN Council receives regular reports from the Executive Team, the Standing Committees and Associate Societies and helps to support and direct their work.
 Significant achievements over the last few years have included: